9 Ways to Use a Salad Spinner That Have Nothing to Do With Salad

 You might think that salad spinner in the back of your cabinet is one of those classic kitchen uni-taskers—you know tools that serve only one purpose.
-Though it’s great for giving some of our freshest salad recipes a quick rinse, we can assure you that a spinner can be used for much more than leafy greens.
+Though it’s great for giving some of our freshest salad recipes a quick rinse, we can assure you that a spinner can be used for much more than leafy salad greens.

 Haven’t purchased this nifty gadget yet?
 Try this model from Cuisinart. ($18)

 Making a picnic-ready pasta salad or just a hearty weeknight dinner?
 Think twice before pouring your pasta through a colander and calling it a day.
 To get your homemade sauces to stick to your pasta and aren’t watered down, give your noodles a quick run through the salad spinner.
 (Just remember to save a portion of the pasta water!)

 When recipes call for salting veggies like eggplant or zucchini to extract the extra moisture, finishing the process with a quick spin will remove those last drops.
 This step is key to our grilled eggplant parmesan stacks.

 When you’re making fried chicken for the next family picnic, the recipe will call for patting each piece chicken dry before seasoning or breading.
 Many chicken and fish recipes add this step to make sure the tasty coatings don’t fall off the meat.
 Get the job done in a flash by spinning all the pieces at once.